Introduction to DXing

 at the time of listening, many DXers compile reception

-report includes all the details of what, where,
+media.
+A reception report includes all the details

-when and how the station was heard by the distant
+of what, where, when, and how the station was heard

-card from the station verifying that the signal
+card or letter by mail from the station verifying

 In the past reception reports used to be valuable

 when monitoring reception quality is in many causes